ChaoticNutritional/Clash-With-Class-Advanced/README.md

 This program makes use of the [Raylib library](https://www.raylib.com/) which packages a number of core libraries that support graphics, audio tools, and vector mathematics into a single source.

+Initially this program was created in VSCode, but I have since migrated it into development in Visual Studio 2019 (hence the branch name) which is now the primary build going forwards.

 ## TODO

 - Invincible time & color flash